pradeep3sep/interviewquestion/README JavaScript.md

 ```
 <br>

+> ### new Keyword in js
+The `new` keyword is used to invoke a constructor.
+What it actually does is:

+Create a new instance

+Bind `this` to the new instance

+Reference the new object’s delegate [[Prototype]] to the object referenced by the constructor function’s `prototype` property.

 > ### Break vs Continue in for loop

 The `break` statement `"jumps out" or stops` of a loop.